The Connection Between Nutrition and Sleep Health

 Dr. Cabeca also adds: “Make a point of eating a diet that is high in Vitamin D. Some foods with a high Vitamin D presence are as followed – tuna, salmon, egg, cheese, orange juice.
 One should also check your Vitamin D levels regularly and make sure they are in the desired range.”

-7. Be Careful with Liquids Before Bed
+7. Avoid Alcohol Before Bed

 8. Avoid Spicy Foods Before Bed